 After these evil demons have been summoned with all the proper respect and appropriate offerings, they will finally be made fun of and ridiculed!

 Laughter is a major part of the low country ritual because who can fear what you see as ridiculous and absurd?

-I am no expert, but as there is little information on the internet I thought I should try to fill the gap.
-This site contains photos and sound samples from some of the exorcisms I've been lucky enough to see.
+As there is little information on the internet I thought I should try to fill the gap.
+This site contains photos and videos from some of the exorcisms I've been lucky enough to see.